-NOTE: Please answer the question(s) below as completely and thoroughly as possible, as your answer(s) may be used to assess your qualifications for movement to the next step in the recruitment process.
+Note: Please answer the questions below as completely and thoroughly as possible, as your answers may be used to assess your qualifications for moving to the next step in the recruitment process.

 - 1. List any college level course you have completed in psychology, criminology, sociology, social services or a closely related field and how the knowledge will support your role as a Probation Officer.
 Be sure to include the course title, name of college, number of units, and whether quarter or semester units as well as related internship or volunteer experience. - 2.
-Describe any experience you have in casework or human services.
-Include your volunteer or internship experience.
+Please provide a detailed description of your experience contributing to positive outcomes in Casework or Human Services roles.
+In your response, highlight the specific actions and efforts you took to achieve those outcomes.
+You may also include relevant volunteer or internship experience.